Skip to main content

 • Credit utilization may cross the threshold to an undesirable rate.
 One of the key components of an excellent credit score is a low credit utilization rate.
 For members with a minimal amount of available credit, charging too many bills to a credit card can cause their score to plunge.

 • Interest may accrue.
 Members who cannot pay their entire credit card bill each month could be burdened with more accrued interest than they can afford if they choose to pay their monthly bills with a credit card.
+Rethink this idea if you are positive you can pay your credit card balance in full.

 Before deciding whether to pay a specific bill with a credit card, it’s best to check with your provider to find out if this is a viable option and if there will be a fee for paying with plastic.
 Typically, you would be able to pay your subscription services, phone bill, utility bills, internet provider and cable provider with a credit card without a worry of a fee.
+For me, I do a little of both!

 Sometimes, paying bills with a credit card makes perfect financial sense.
 Before deciding which way to go on any bill, consider all the relevant factors detailed above to be sure you’re making the best choice.